jackm97/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+#### 1. An example of the video pipeline.

-An example usage of the video pipeline is in cell 7 of the Ipython notebook along with the resulting video.
+An example usage of the video pipeline is in cell 7 of the [Ipython notebook](./"Advanced Lane Detection.ipynb") along with the resulting video.

 ```python
 import lane_finder as lf